 Human rights are a basic right entitled to all.
 We remain committed to the well-being and safety of our team members, guests and all those that connect to our industry.
-In 2022, we continued to donate and activate our team members and approximately 99 million enrolled Wyndham Rewards members to support humanitarian causes around the world.
+In 2023, we continued to donate and encourage our team members and over 106 million enrolled Wyndham Rewards members to support humanitarian causes around the world.